graalvm/graal-languages-demos/graaljs/graaljs-webpack-guide/README.md

     ▀▀▀▀▀▀▀ ▀ ▀▀▀▀     ▀▀▀▀▀▀
 ```

-## 6. Conclusion
+## Conclusion

 By following this guide, you've learned how to:

-* Use GraalJS and the GraalVM Polyglot API to embed a JavaScript library in your Java application.
+- Use GraalJS and the GraalVM Polyglot API to embed a JavaScript library in your Java application.
-* Use Webpack to bundle an NPM package into a self-contained _.mjs_ file, including its dependencies and polyfills for Node.js core modules that may be required to run on GraalJS.
+- Use Webpack to bundle an NPM package into a self-contained _.mjs_ file, including its dependencies and `polyfills` for Node.js core modules that may be required to run on GraalJS.
-* Use the Maven Frontend Plugin to seamlessly integrate the `npm install` and `webpack` build steps into your Maven project.
+- Integrate the JavaScript build into your Java project using either Gradle or Maven.

-Feel free to use this demo as inspiration and a starting point for your own applications!
+Feel free to use this demo as inspiration or as a starting point for your own applications!